lapnd/httdes.github.io/tee-hw.md

 	$ cd <to your tee-hardware folder>
 	for VC707:		$ cd fpga/vc707
 	for DE4:			$ cd fpga/stratixIV/
 	finally:			$ make

-To clean and build again:

-	$ cd <to the fpga folder>		#fpga/vc707 or fpga/stratixIV/
-	$ make clean
-	Finally, make again:		$ make

-### (ii) Build FPGA (make FPGA's bitstream)
+### (ii) Build FPGA (make bitstream)

 For demo on VC707:
 - Open the Vivado tool, select the 'Open Project'
 - Point to 'tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.xpr', then click 'OK'
 - Click the 'Run Synthesis' button or F11
-- When it's done, a dialog will appear, click the 'Run Implementation', , and wait
+- When it's done, a dialog will appear, choose the 'Run Implementation', then click 'OK', then 'OK', and wait
-- When it's done, another dialog will appear, click the 'Generate Bitstream', , and wait
+- When it's done, another dialog will appear, choose the 'Generate Bitstream', then click 'OK', then 'OK', and wait
 - Guide for [program & debug VC707](./fpgaguide_vc707.md)

 For demo on DE4 or TR4: